data-to-insight/centre-of-excellence/docs/feedback.md

     </fieldset>

     <fieldset>
-      <legend>Please score our ideas by usefulness to the sector, if they were successfully achieved (1–5)</legend>
+      <legend>Please score our ideas by usefulness to the sector, if they were successfully achieved (1 = not at all likely, 5 = very likely)</legend>
       <div id="usefulness-list" class="items-grid"></div>
     </fieldset>

     <fieldset>
-      <legend>Please score our ideas by likelihood of your organisation directly using their outputs to achieve local service improvements  (1–5)</legend>
+      <legend>Please score our ideas by likelihood of your organisation directly using their outputs to achieve local service improvements  (1 = not at all likely, 5 = very likely)</legend>
       <div id="likelihood-list" class="items-grid"></div>
     </fieldset>